Collect Statistics in Teradata – Maintenance

 3. A Collection statement register

-In order not to lose what we have considered the last set of collect combinations, we recommend creating a record table that holds this information.
+To not lose what we have considered the last set of collect combinations, we recommend creating a record table that holds this information.

 CREATE MULTISET TABLE P_XYZ_A.DM_STATS_REGISTER, NO FALLBACK,